freesewing/freesewing/markdown/dev/reference/api/config/hide/en.md

 ## Structure

-An array with strings that hold part names.
+An array of strings that holds part names.

 ## Example